-But there are limits to what even the most high-tech firewalls can achieve.
+There are limits to what even the most high-tech firewalls can achieve.
 Firewalls will not be able to see all of a network’s perimeter and certainly can’t stop users from making new, unauthorised network connections.
 In fact, plugging an inexpensive WiFi access point or router in to a spare Ethernet port on your network can completely bypass firewall controls and let anyone inside.

-With today’s cybersecurity landscape, it’s crucial to maintain control over your network’s perimeter; to draw a line in the sand around your entire network and vigilantly police what goes on within it.
+Viruses, hackers and even your users can find ways round your firewall so it’s crucial to maintain control over your network’s perimeter; to draw a line in the sand around your entire network and vigilantly police what goes on within it.
 This isn’t something that a firewall can achieve on its own.